How data moves through Splunk deployments: The data pipeline

 Splunk components participate in one or more segments of the data pipeline.
 See "Components and the data pipeline."

 Note: The diagram represents a simplified view of the indexing architecture.
 It provides a functional view of the architecture and does not fully describe Splunk software internals.
 In particular, the parsing pipeline actually consists of three pipelines: parsing, merging, and typing, which together handle the parsing function.
 The distinction can matter during troubleshooting, but does not ordinarily affect how you configure or deploy Splunk Enterprise components.
-For a more detailed diagram of the data pipeline, see "Diagrams of how indexing works in the Splunk platform" on the Splunk Community site.
+For more detailed diagrams of the data pipeline, see "Diagrams of how indexing works in the Splunk platform" on the Splunk Community site.

 The data pipeline segments in depth

 This section provides more detail about the segments of the data pipeline.
 For more information on the parsing and indexing segments, see also "How indexing works" in the Managing Indexers and Clusters of Indexers manual.

 In the input segment, Splunk software consumes data.
 It acquires the raw data stream from its source, breaks it into 64K blocks, and annotates each block with some metadata keys.
 The keys apply to the entire input source overall.
 They include the host, source, and source type of the data.
 The keys can also include values that are used internally, such as the character encoding of the data stream, and values that control later processing of the data, such as the index into which the events should be stored.

 During this phase, Splunk software does not look at the contents of the data stream, so the keys apply to the entire source, not to individual events.
 In fact, at this point, Splunk software has no notion of individual events at all, only of a stream of data with certain global properties.